pascualgroup/varmodel3/README.md

 ### Parameter sweeps

 To do a parameter sweep, copy the `examples/sweep` directory, and modify/run as described in the comment string in `generate-sweep.jl`.

 ___
+## History and overview of changes

+This code is a new implementation in [Julia](https://julialang.org/) of the malaria *var* gene evolution model which is based on previous C++ implementations (*i.e.,* [varmodel](https://github.com/pascualgroup/varmodel) and [varmodel2](https://github.com/pascualgroup/varmodel2)).
+The main changes from the previous implementation are as follows:

+* While the previous implementations of the stochastic agent-based model (ABM) were adapted from the next-reaction method which optimizes the Gillespie first-reaction method, this implementation uses a simpler [Gillespie algorithm](https://www.sciencedirect.com/science/article/pii/0021999176900413).
+* Our model extension allows us to keep track of the neutral part of each migrant parasite genome assembled by sampling one of the two possible alleles at each of a defined number of neutral bi-allelic SNPs.
+* While the extended model can generate homogeneous initial SNP allele frequencies by sampling the migrant alleles with an identical probability from the regional pool (*i.e.,* 0.5), it can also generate distinct initial SNP allele frequencies by sampling the migrant alleles from the regional pool with distinct probabilities that sum up to one (*e.g.,* 0.2 and 0.8) and are randomly picked from a defined range (*e.g.,* [0.1-0.9]).
+* Moreover, to generate the neutral part of a recombinant parasite and mimic meiotic recombination, which happens within the mosquito during the sexual reproduction stage of the parasite, a random allele is sampled for each bi-allelic SNP.
+* Finally, to allow for linkage disequilibrium (LD) across the neutral part of the genome, neutral bi-allelic SNPs can be non-randomly associated and co-segregate as defined in a matrix of LD coefficients indicating the probability that pairs of linked SNPs will co-segregate during the meiotic recombination.

+___
 ## Parameters